oakmac/chessboardjs/README.md

 # chessboard.js

-chessboard.js is a JavaScript chessboard component.
-It depends on [jQuery] v3.4.1 (or higher).
+chessboard.js is a _zero-dependency_ JavaScript chessboard component.

 Please see [chessboardjs.com] for documentation and examples.